TheComputerM/crux-raf/slides.md

 ## CRUX DEV
 You submit a link of your work and candidates are interviewed in a 3-step process

+## CRUX CTF
+A CTF contest is used to judge your proficiency

 ---
 layout: section